chrismaltais/Tix4Flix/README.md

 ## Try it yourself

 1. Download and install [XAMPP](https://www.apachefriends.org/index.html) (Apache Server)
-2. Locate and enter the `/volumes/root/htdocs` folder within the application (Through `/home/.bitnami` on OSX, and application folder on Windows)
-  * This folder is essentially a **PHP "engine"** which allows PHP files to run on the Apache Server
+2. Locate and enter the `/volumes/root/htdocs` folder within the application (Through `/home/.bitnami` on OSX, and application folder on Windows).
+This folder is essentially a **PHP "engine"** which allows PHP files to run on the Apache Server
 3. Create a folder and initialize your repository
   * `mkdir longtitleproject && cd $_`
   * `git init`